sec-bit/ckb-zkp/src/gadget/README.md

 #### Constraint

-- Calculate alpha_packed = 2 ^ n + B-A, in order to verify that the two are equal, add a circuit
+- Calculate `alpha_packed = 2 ^ n + B - A`, to verify that the two are equal, add a constraint

   `1 * (2 ^ n + B-A) = alpha_packed`

-- The alpha array represents the binary representation of alpha_packed, in order to verify that the two are equal, add a circuit
+- The alpha array represents the binary representation of `alpha_packed`, to verify that the two are equal, add a constraint

   `1 * sum (bits) = alpha_packed`

-- In order to verify that each bit of the alpha array is binary
+- To verify that each bit of the alpha array is binary

-  `(1-bits_i) * bits_i = 0`
+  `(1 - bits_i) * bits_i = 0`

   Calculate sum = ∑ bits_i (i = 0..n-1)

   When sum = 0, it means that lhs = rhs, let output = 0, inv = 0

-  When sum! = 0, it means lhs! = rhs, let output = 1, inv = 1 / sum, output (that is, not_all_zeros) indicates whether   two numbers are equal.
+  When sum != 0, it means lhs != rhs, let output = 1, inv = 1 / sum, output (that is, not_all_zeros) indicates whether two numbers are equal.

 - To ensure that the output is a binary number, verify

   `(1-output) * output = 0`

-- Constrain the relationship between output and sum, there are two equality constraints, when sum is not 0, output must be 1
+- Constrain the relationship between output and sum, there are two equality constraints: when the sum is not 0, the output must be 1

   `(1-output) * sum = 0`

-- When sum = 0, output must also be 0
+- When sum = 0, the output must also be 0

   `inv * sum = output`

-- less_or_eq is alpha [n], so the relationship between less_or_eq and less can be expressed as
+- less_or_eq is alpha\[n], so the relationship between less_or_eq and less can be expressed as

   `less_or_eq * output = less`

-- Verify whether the relationship is established: `less * 1 = 1`
+- Verify whether the `less` relationship is established: `less * 1 = 1`

 #### Code